Biden and Xi are meeting for the first time in a year. Here are 5 things to watch

 Since last February, China's stance on the Russia-Ukraine war has drawn sharp criticism in the U.S. Despite claiming to be neutral, Xi's remarks to Russian President Vladimir Putin on his visit to Moscow earlier this year seemed to reflect his view of the current international dynamics.
 "Right now there are changes — the likes of which we haven't seen for 100 years — and we are the ones driving these changes together," he was filmed as saying when bidding farewell to Putin in March.

-China claims to be neutral in the Israel-Hamas war, although the Biden administration sees Beijing as having some potential influence over how the next stage of the conflict develops - particularly in Beijing's relations with Iran, a major supporter of Hamas.
+China claims to be neutral in the Israel-Hamas war, although the Biden administration sees Beijing as having some potential influence over how the next stage of the conflict develops — particularly in Beijing's relations with Iran, a major supporter of the Hamas militant group that rules the Gaza Strip.

-"President Biden will make the point to President Xi that Iran acting in an escalatory, destabilizing way that undermines stability across the broader Middle East is not in the interests" of China or "any other responsible country," Biden's national security advisor, Jake Sullivan said on Monday.
+"President Biden will make the point to President Xi that Iran acting in an escalatory, destabilizing way that undermines stability across the broader Middle East is not in the interests of the PRC or of any other responsible country," Biden's national security adviser, Jake Sullivan, said on Monday, using the initials for the People's Republic of China.

 Trade, people-to-people exchanges, and fentanyl

 Both sides have set the expectations low, but analysts are watching keenly on what's to be said and agreed on over the course of this week when the Chinese leader is in town.
-They range from the export control to tariffs and sanctions.
+They range from export controls to tariffs and sanctions.

 On Wednesday, Xi is expected to address a dinner attended by U.S. business executives in San Francisco — a move some analysts say reflects his desire to lure American businesses back in the Chinese market.